Are you being called by Bridgeport Financial?* Here's what you need to know.

 Alleged Violations against Bridgeport Financial

-According to PACER, in or around early 2010, Bridgeport Financial allegedly began contacting California resident Sham Ibrahim in an attempt to collect a consumer debt.
-Mr. Ibrahim complained that collectors called his employer to discuss the debt, and that one individual yelled at him, “I have your name, address, and Social Security Number.
+According to PACER, in or around early 2010, Bridgeport Financial allegedly began contacting a California consumer in an attempt to collect a consumer debt.
+The consumer complained that collectors called his employer to discuss the debt, and that one individual yelled at him, “I have your name, address, and Social Security Number.
 I know where you live.
 I called your work, I called your sister.”
 The person then threatened to “come get” him and file a lawsuit against him.

-Feeling harassed by Bridgeport Financial, Mr. Ibrahim hired a consumer attorney and sued the agency for allegedly violating the FDCPA in the following ways:
+Feeling harassed by Bridgeport Financial, the consumer hired a consumer attorney and sued the agency for allegedly violating the FDCPA in the following ways:

 - Using harassing, oppressive, and abusive conduct to collect a debt